automatic-ripping-machine/automatic-ripping-machine/README.md

 ## Requirements

-- Ubuntu Server 18.04 (should work with other Linux distros) - Needs Multiverse and Universe repositories
+- A system capable of running Docker containers
 - One or more optical drives to rip Blu-rays, DVDs, and CDs
-- Lots of drive space (I suggest using a NAS like FreeNAS) to store your movies
+- Lots of drive space (I suggest using a NAS) to store your movies

 ## Install